Danville, KY Arts & Culture

 Take a tour of the Ephraim McDowell House Museum, a National Historic Landmark named for one of the area’s early physicians.
 Or go small at the Great American Dollhouse Museum, where a world of miniatures can intrigue tall and tiny visitors alike, with attractions like a playroom, classroom and gift shop.

 Those interested in Civil War history should visit Perryville Battlefield, the site of one of the bloodiest battles of the war.
 The battlefield today is home to a park and visitors center that is open year round, while the battle is commemorated each October.
 Other interesting Civil War-related sites include Danville National Cemetery and McDowell Park near Centre College, which features a statue in memory of the Confederate States of America.
+While in Perryville, tour historic Merchant's Row, the oldest original commercial district still standing.

 For accommodations with historic flair, The Farm is an old working plantation transformed into a bed-and-breakfast where guests can get a full agricultural experience by working with the farm animals.
+Newer properties for overnight stays include Stay Over Danville and the Bowman Bungalow.

 Events and Festivals